PhD thesis

 The doctoral thesis is evaluated at the defense ceremony, which

-1. It must take place on a day or days that are considered business days according to the academic calendar of the University of Murcia.
+1. It must take place on a day or days that are considered working days according to the academic calendar of the University of Murcia.

-2. It must be convened by the president of the tribunal and communicated by the secretary of the same to the other members, the doctoral candidate and the General Doctoral Committee at least seven days in advance of its celebration.
+2. It must be convened by the president of the court and communicated by the secretary of the same to the other members, the doctoral student and the General Doctoral Commission at least seven days before it is held.

-Once the tribunal has been formed, the defence and evaluation must take place in a public session and consist of the presentation by the doctoral candidate of the work carried out, the methodology, the content and the conclusions, with special mention of his or her original contributions.
+Once the committee has been formed, the defense and evaluation must take place in a public session and consist of the doctoral candidate's presentation of the work carried out, the methodology, content, and conclusions, with special mention of his or her original contributions.

-The doctoral student's training activities document cannot give rise to a quantitative score, but it can constitute a qualitative evaluation instrument that complements the evaluation of the doctoral thesis.
+The doctoral student's training activities document cannot result in a quantitative score, but it can constitute a qualitative assessment tool that complements the evaluation of the doctoral thesis.

-The members of the panel may ask any questions they consider appropriate, which the doctoral candidate must answer.
-Likewise, the doctors present at the public event may ask questions at the time and in the manner indicated by the president of the panel.
+The members of the committee may ask any questions they deem appropriate, to which the doctoral candidate must respond.
+Likewise, the doctors present at the public event may ask questions at the time and in the manner indicated by the chair of the committee.

-Once the defense and discussion of the thesis has finished, each member of the tribunal must issue a
+Once the defense and discussion of the thesis has finished, each member of the tribunal must issue awritten a report about it.

-The tribunal must issue a report and grade the thesis in terms of "pass" or "fail".
+The court must issue a report and the grade awarded to the thesis in terms of "pass" or "fail."

-The tribunal may propose that the thesis be awarded the "cum laude" distinction if, by means of a specific vote, a positive secret vote is cast unanimously.
+The court may propose that the thesis be awarded the "cum laude" distinction if, through a specific vote, a secret vote is cast unanimously in favor of it.

-The vote cast by each member of the tribunal is kept by the secretary of the tribunal.
-When the tribunal is convened in a separate session (even if held on the same day), it must proceed to count the secret votes cast for this purpose.
+The vote cast by each member of the court is kept by the court clerk.
+If the court meets in a separate session (even if it is held on the same day), it must count the secret votes cast for this purpose.

-The result of the evaluation must be recorded in a report to be addressed to the vice-chancellor responsible for doctoral matters, which will record the result of the vote count and will be accompanied by the votes cast.
+The results of the evaluation must be recorded in a report that must be sent to the vice-rectorate responsible for doctoral studies.
+This report will include the results of the vote count and the votes cast.

 Non-face-to-face defense act

-Exceptionally, which requires discretionary assessment and prior approval by the General Doctoral Committee, the thesis may be defended by the doctoral candidate without being physically present at the place where the committee has been established, but rather remotely.
-In such cases, the doctoral candidate's participation must be carried out by means of telecommunication technologies such as videoconferencing or others that allow the necessary immediacy and simultaneous exchange of information through images, sound and, where appropriate, the transmission of other data.
+On an exceptional basis, requiring discretionary assessment and prior approval by the General Doctoral Committee, the doctoral student may defend his or her thesis remotely, without being physically present at the location where the examining board is convened.
+In such cases, the doctoral student's participation must be carried out using telecommunication technologies such as videoconferencing or others that allow for the necessary immediacy and simultaneous exchange of information through images, sound, and, where appropriate, the transmission of other data.

-To do so, once the defence has been authorised and the evaluation committee has been appointed, the doctoral candidate must submit an application to the General Doctoral Committee at least one month before the date scheduled for the thesis defence.
-The application must be accompanied by documentation proving the following circumstances:
+To do so, once the defense has been authorized and the evaluation committee has been appointed, the doctoral candidate must submit a request to the General Doctoral Committee at least one month before the scheduled date of the thesis defense.
+The request must be accompanied by documentation proving the following circumstances:

 a.
-The doctoral candidate's place of residence or usual professional occupation must be located in a place from which travel would be particularly burdensome in economic terms, or the doctoral candidate must be affected by a pathology or disability that seriously hinders or prevents such travel.
+The doctoral student's place of residence or habitual professional occupation is located in a place from which travel would be especially burdensome in economic terms, or the doctoral student is affected by a pathology or disability that seriously hinders or prevents such travel.

 b.
-Obtain the consent of the university or higher education or research institution from whose premises and by virtue of whose technical resources the intervention is to be carried out in all cases.
+Have the consent of the university or higher education or research institution from whose premises and by virtue of whose technical resources the intervention is to be carried out in any case.

 c.
-That the technical resources provided for this purpose by the institution from which the doctoral student is to perform the work meet the technical specifications that are indicated in general terms by the General Doctoral Committee.
+That the technical resources provided for this purpose by the institution from which the doctoral student's intervention is to take place meet the technical specifications that, for this purpose, are generally indicated by the General Doctoral Commission.

-On the appointed day and time, the doctoral candidate must appear before the committee using the appropriate technical means of remote communication.
-The committee must then verify the identity of the doctoral candidate, for which purpose it may use the personal knowledge of the candidate by its members or the specific accreditation issued for this purpose by the institution from which the candidate is speaking.
-The signing of the minutes of the reading must be carried out in accordance with the general instructions issued for this purpose by the General Doctoral Committee.
+On the appointed day and time, the doctoral candidate must appear before the examining board using the appropriate remote technical means.
+The examining board must then verify the identity of the doctoral candidate, for which purpose it may rely on personal knowledge of the candidate among its members or on the specific accreditation issued for this purpose by the institution from which the examination is being conducted.
+The signing of the examination report must be carried out in accordance with the general instructions issued for this purpose by the General Doctoral Committee.

-The occurrence of technical impediments authorizes the president of the court to suspend the proceedings for the time strictly necessary for its resumption.
-The president of the court shall also decide what is appropriate, according to his best judgment, due to any technical incidents that could disrupt the development of the proceedings.
+The sudden occurrence of technical impediments authorizes the presiding judge to suspend the proceedings for the time strictly necessary for their resumption.
+The presiding judge shall also make the appropriate decision, in accordance with his or her best judgment, based on any technical incidents that could disrupt the proceedings.

-The non-face-to-face defense is subject to the same remaining requirements and produces the same effects as the face-to-face defense.
+The non-presential defense is subject to the same remaining requirements and produces the same effects as the in-person defense.

 Remote intervention of members of the court

-1. Under the same exceptional conditions indicated for the non-face-to-face defense, the General Doctoral Committee may agree that, at most, one member of the tribunal, who cannot be the president or the secretary, verify by telematic means his or her participation in the thesis defense act.
+1. Under the same exceptional conditions indicated for the non-face-to-face defense, the General Doctoral Committee may agree that a maximum of one member of the panel, who cannot be either the president or the secretary, may verify by telematic means their participation in the thesis defense.

-2. To this end, the interested party must submit a request to the General Doctoral Committee, through, where appropriate, the president of the tribunal, at least one month in advance of the date scheduled for the thesis reading.
+2. To this end, the interested party must submit a request to the General Doctoral Commission, through the chair of the tribunal, at least one month before the scheduled date of the thesis reading.

-3. The application must be based on a justified cause of relevant professional occupation,
+3. The application must be based on a justified cause of relevant professional occupation,pathology, disability or special difficulty in travelling from theeconomic point of view.

-4. The General Doctoral Commission will resolve and arrange to proceed in terms similar to those indicated in article 24.
-In the event that there is more than one application, the one deemed to have priority due to the concurrent personal and professional circumstances will be granted, if applicable.
+4. The General Doctoral Commission will resolve and arrange for proceedings in terms analogous to those indicated in article 24.
+In the event that there is more than one application, the one deemed to have priority due to concurrent personal and professional circumstances will be granted, where appropriate.

 5. In accordance with the general instructions to be drawn up for this purpose by the General Doctoral Committee, the tribunal must adopt the appropriate measures to verify the identity of the interested party and to ensure that the signature of the minutes of the reading of the thesis, the formulation of the report that must be made by the interested party and the vote that must be cast secretly can be verified appropriately and remain, where appropriate, at the disposal of the secretary of the tribunal.